 One may question whether the difference between a setting in which participants are asked to reason about two candidate causes and one in which they are asked to reason about three or even four candidate causes really is meaningful.
 This is because these two settings differ by one (or at most, by two) candidate causes.
 However, if Bayesian inference is the cognitive mechanism that underpins human causal reasoning, then the difference between these two settings is far from trivial.
 This is because in the two-candidate-cause setting, participants need only to determine which of four candidate causal hypotheses generates the observed data.
 However, in the three- or even four-candidate-cause setting, participants need to determine which of eight (in the case of 3 candidate causes) or sixteen (in the case of 4 candidate causes) hypotheses is the one that generates the observed data.
 Thus, in the four-candidate-cause setting, participants must consider four times as many causal hypotheses as participants in the two-candidate-cause setting, which is far from a trivial difference.

-Crucially, this difference may have important implications for whether an associative-learning mechanism or a Bayesian-inference mechanism.
+Crucially, this difference may have important implications for whether an associative-learning mechanism or a Bayesian-inference mechanism underlies causal reasoning in children.
 For instance, it is possible that when children’s information-processing abilities are taxed—such as when they are asked to reason about three (or more) objects—they may resort to simpler modes of causal reasoning such as reasoning that is consistent with the predictions of the traditional RW model.
 This perspective is consistent with a view that was put forward by Cohen and colleagues (Cohen, 1998; Cohen & Cashon, 2001; Cohen, Chaput, & Cashon, 2002; Oakes & Cohen, 1990; see also Oakes, 1994).
 The crux of this perspective is that there is a bias for children to process information at the highest level (and perhaps in terms of the most sophisticated available cognitive mechanisms and processes).
 However, if the task that children face requires information-processing abilities that extend beyond what they possess, then there will be a tendency for them to lower levels and less sophisticated cognitive mechanisms.

-Thus, if participants’ BB performance adheres to the predictions of the traditional RW model in a multiple-candidate-cause setting—which, here, would be in evidence if participants treated B equivalently across the BB experimental and control conditions regardless of the number of objects shown during the elemental phase—this would suggest that it may have been premature to conclude that the traditional RW model This would also support the contention that there is a tendency for children to use simpler cognitive mechanisms and processes to reason about causal events when their information-processing abilities are stretched.
+Thus, if participants’ BB performance adheres to the predictions of the traditional RW model or even to the predictions of even simpler models of associative learning (see below) in a multiple-candidate-cause setting—which, here, would be in evidence if participants treated B equivalently across the BB experimental and control conditions regardless of the number of objects shown during the elemental phase—this would suggest that it may have been premature to conclude that the traditional RW model, on the one hand, or other associative processes, on the other hand, are inadequate models of causal reasoning in human children.
+This would also support the contention that there is a tendency for children to use simpler cognitive mechanisms and processes to reason about causal events when their information-processing abilities are stretched.
 Thus, by understanding whether participants engage in BB reasoning in a multiple-candidate-cause setting, we can gain greater insight into how children reason about causal events and under what conditions they use one kind of cognitive mechanism in lieu of another.

-Possible cognitive mechanisms underlying BB reasoning
+Possible cognitive mechanisms underlying BB reasoning for multiple potential causes